-- c.
-The public experience with the current dysfunctional system it does not advance children's best interests is so pervasive, that this informed experience trumps the views of those who make their living off of the current system.
-Millions of Canadians' collective experience (representing millions of affected children) cannot be wrong, rather this experience should inform those charged with considering reforms to the system and updating the legislation for today's realities. - III.
+- VII.
 A rebuttable presumption of equal shared parenting does not impose that solution for all families.
 It merely recognizes public opinion (i.e. the actual consumers and clients of the current dysfunctional system) and the applicable science to indicate that the needs of the children must be "substantially enhanced" for a departure from an equal parenting solution.
-In other words, a presumption of ESP is just the starting point for the analysis.
-Courts are now recognizing that parenting coordinators and more granular directives and remedies (therapy, parenting courses) are the appropriate solution to perceived issues, particularly if they are transitory, as opposed to crafting an unbalanced parenting plan, which leaves the issue unresolved. - IV.
+In other words, a rebuttable presumption of ESP is just the starting point for the analysis.
+Courts are now recognizing that parenting coordinators and more granular directives and remedies (therapy, parenting courses) are the appropriate solution to perceived issues, particularly if they are transitory, as opposed to crafting an unbalanced parenting plan, which leaves the issue unresolved. - VIII.
 In intact families the state does not intervene in the parenting dynamic unless there are child protection issues.
 That should be the similar standard post-separation parents who are "normal" in that their parenting knowledge, skill set, attitude and aptitude is within a broad range of normality should have equal parenting, since the science does not support any precise parenting plan other than equal parenting in such circumstances.
 There is no "science" in a determination that a particular parent should have the children in their care 37.2% of the time. - 4.
 Myth: Equal parenting initiatives have been attempted and the results have not been favourable and there has been a move to undo the reforms.